-- · Login into the jumpbox machine. - Download the HELM chart and docker images packages as delphix-dct-x.0.0.tar.gz63, which is uploaded on the download site64. - Extract the downloaded .tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following:
+- Download the HELM chart and docker images packages as delphix-dct-x.0.0.tar.gz, which is uploaded on the download site. - Extract the downloaded .tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following: